 Greil holds two masters degrees, one in Curriculum and Instruction and another in Telecommunications and Information Systems Management, as well as a doctorate in Management Information Systems.
 She has also completed certificate programs with experts in fields relating to organizational and leadership development: Peter Senge (Systems Thinking), David Cooperrider (Appreciative Inquiry), Robert Kegan (Immunity to Change), Frederic Hudson (Executive Coaching), and Richard Strozzi Heckler (Embodied Leadership).

-Mary Jo Greil combines years of business experience with coaching strategies from the following institutions, which are both certified through the International Coaching Federation.
+Mary Jo combines years of business experience with coaching strategies from the following institutions, which are both certified through the International Coaching Federation.

-2) Strozzi Institute that pioneered somatic techniques for group and individual leadership development.
+2) Strozzi Institute pioneered somatic techniques for group and individual leadership development.
 Upon her graduation in 2009, Greil was one of sixty-seven master Strozzi coaches.
-As a somatic coach, she helps leaders to accelerate clarifying the relationship between one’s values and the whole Self (the physical, emotional, and mental aspects of yourself), enabling you to be a more effective leader.
+As a somatic coach, she helps leaders to accelerate clarifying the relationship between one’s values and the whole self (the physical, emotional, and mental aspects of yourself), enabling you to be a more effective leader.